electric-sql/pglite/packages/pglite/README.md

 ![PGlite](https://raw.githubusercontent.com/electric-sql/pglite/main/screenshot.png)

 PGlite is a WASM Postgres build packaged into a TypeScript client library that enables you to run Postgres in the browser, Node.js, Bun and Deno, with no need to install any other dependencies.
-It is only 3mb gzipped and has support for many Postgres extensions, including [pgvector](https://github.com/pgvector/pgvector).
+It is only 3mb gzipped and has support for many Postgres extensions, including [pgvector](https://github.com/pgvector/pgvector) and [PostGIS](https://postgis.net).

 ```javascript
 import { PGlite } from '@electric-sql/pglite'